aws-samples/aws-refactoring-to-serverless/README.md

 ## Refactoring Catalog Format

-Each pattern in the catalog will have the following format:
+Each pattern in the catalog adheres to the following format:

-* Name - an evocative name is important for the community to adopt the pattern vocabulary.
-Ideally, a builder should be able to say “I think we should extract this invocation into a destination”
+* Name - an evocative name is important for the community to adopt the vocabulary.
+A builder should be able to say “I think we should extract this invocation into a destination”
 * Diagram / Sketch - a visual that captures the essence of the pattern.
 It doesn’t have to be a class diagram or full-on architecture diagram.
 Recognizability is most important: can a developer see what the refactoring suggests just from the visual
 * Description - one paragraph describing what the refactoring suggests, including the benefits
 * Implementation - a longer description that explains how to do it
 * Considerations - things to keep in mind when using this refactoring
 * Related Refactorings - If someone uses this one, what other refactoring could logically follow?

+## Contributing

+This project is open for contributions.
+* Each contributor should implement and document one refactoring from the list above.
+* The implementation of the 'before' and 'after' examples can be in Python or Typescript
+* The 'after' example uses CDK
+* The documentation is in markdown
+* The examples might require some scaffolding, shich we don't include in the documentation.
+We currently copy the code into the documentation manually.
+In the future we might implement a build system that extracts relevant code snippets.